python-ivi/python-ivi/README.md

     # read out channel 1 waveform data
     waveform = mso.channels[0].measurement.fetch_waveform()

-This sample Python code will use Python IVI to connect to a Tektronix AWG2021 through a GPIB to VXI11 bridge or serial (pySerial), generate a sinewave with numpy, and transfer it to channel 1.
+This sample Python code will use Python IVI to connect to a Tektronix AWG2021, generate a sinewave with numpy, and transfer it to channel 1.

     # import Python IVI
     import ivi
     # import numpy
     from numpy import *
+    # connect to AWG2021 via GPIB
+    #awg = ivi.tektronix.tektronixAWG2021("GPIB0::25::INSTR")
     # connect to AWG2021 via E2050A GPIB to VXI11 bridge
     awg = ivi.tektronix.tektronixAWG2021("TCPIP0::192.168.1.105::gpib,25::INSTR")
     # connect to AWG2021 via serial